-There are no medical or surgical treatments available for GA right now but there are clinical trials in progress.
-To learn more about clinical trials, visit:
+The FDA has approved a treatment for GA.
+Talk to your doctor to determine if this treatment is right for you.
+Additional treatments for GA are completing the clinical trial process.
+To learn more about clinical trials, visit: PreventBlindness.org/clinical-trials-for-eye-diseases-and-vision.

-PreventBlindness.org/clinical-trials-for-eye-diseases-and-vision/.

 Ask your eye doctor to refer you to a low vision specialist, also known as a vision rehabilitation specialist, to help you use the vision you do have to complete everyday tasks and learn skills to perform tasks differently with your vision loss.
-To learn more about living well with low vision, visit: lowvision. preventblindness.org/.
+To learn more about living well with low vision, visit: lowvision.preventblindness.org.